Samreay/ChainConsumer/README.md

 ### Contributors

-I would like to thank the following people for their contribution in issues, algorithms and code snippets which have helepd improve ChainConsumer:
+I would like to thank the following people for their contribution in issues, algorithms and code snippets which have helped improve ChainConsumer:

 * Chris Davis (check out https://github.com/cpadavis/preliminize)
 * Joe Zuntz